ory/docs/docs/ecosystem/deployment.md

 All parameters
 [supported by `libpq`](https://www.postgresql.org/docs/9.6/libpq-connect.html)
 are supported by Ory Kratos as well.
-In particular but not exclusively:
+In particular:

 - `max_conns` (number): Sets the maximum number of open connections to the database.
 Defaults to the number of CPU cores times 2.